 It is important for you to obtain independent legal advice before you make any financial decisions such as the transfer of your home that may benefit another person.

 Ensure that the legal professional with whom you consult acts only with your interests in mind rather than the interests of anyone close to you or otherwise associated with you.

 How to start?

-You are welcome to call our Elder Law team on 02 4929 3995 for a confidential chat.
-Or simply complete our confidential online inquiry form below.
+You are welcome to contact our Elder Law team on 02 4929 3995 or simply complete our confidential online inquiry form.